What is Twin Cities Meals on Wheels?

 Twin Cities Meals on Wheels began at St. Mark's Lutheran Church in October 1973, serving a total of six clients.
 In 1992 we relocated to 100 Ridge Road where we currently serve approximately 26,000 meals annually.

 We are a nonprofit, volunteer-based service organization dedicated to providing nourishing food to residents whose mobility has diminished.

-Our network of drivers, servers, community partners, volunteers, donors and advocates are a formidable force against neglect and malnutrition.
-We strive to eliminate hunger and isolation and to foster independence of our local seniors.
+Our network of drivers, servers, community partners, volunteers, donors, and advocates are a formidable force against neglect and malnutrition.
+We strive to eliminate hunger and isolation and to foster the independence of our local seniors.

 We have the approval and acceptance of the Niagara County Health Department.

 Twin Cities Meals on Wheels contributes to the overall well being of seniors by providing regular nutrition and daily contact with a caring volunteer.